Cecil Hoskins: Family, homes and gardens

-Hoskins' younger daughter Marjorie married John Ernest ('Jock') Pagan (1914-1986), in December 1948.
+Hoskins' younger daughter Marjorie married businessman Jock Pagan, in December 1948.
 Their reception was held at 'Invergowrie' with 260 guests.
 It was one of the last happy family events at the house.
 Hoskins sold 'Invergowrie', in 1949, following the drowning of one of his grandsons, in the swimming pool, less than a month after the wedding.
 When 'Invergowrie' was sold, the sale also included three other Hoskins properties, 'Tottenham' a 1,154 acre cattle stud at St Marys, 'Angora Farm,' an 87 acre orchard at Windsor, and a 170 acre dairy farm on the North Coast.

 His subsequent and last home was, 'Cardrona', on Kater Road, near Moss Vale.
 'Cardrona' was a more modest house than 'Invergowrie', better suited to a retired couple with no children living at home.
 It was nonetheless a large Edwardian house of 74 squares (7,400 square feet) in floor area, set in 89 hectares of pasture.
 Hoskins designed his own garden and had it planted by Sorensen, who had become a personal friend.

 Hoskins also involved Sorensen in other landscape garden projects, including the gardens at Berrima Cement Works, Mt Kiera Scout Camp, the planting of a section of the Remembrance Drive (Old Hume Highway) near Berrima, the executive accommodation houses 'Green Hills' and 'Hillside', and his brother Sid's house, Gleniffer Brae.
 Hoskins was also responsible for the planning and development of Seymour Park, area of 9 acres, in Moss Vale.